Oh, I can see your point, but I wouldn't worry about it.

 I really do.

-Um a humanitarian tragedy, U.S. make and border took a weirdly comic turn in Grand Island on Friday.
+U.s Make And Border took a weirdly comic turn in Grand Island on friday.

-Federal officials showed up at what they thought was a vacant hotel that might be able to house children who entered a country illegally, only to discover the fully occupied, recently renamed Biblos Niagara Resort and Spa, official seeking shelter for young illegal immigrants, thought that a hotel was vacant and already been taken over.
+Federal officials showed up at what they thought was a vacant hotel that might be able to house children who entered the country illegally, only to discover the fully occupied, recently renamed Dyblos Niagara Resort and Spa, officials seeking shelter for young illegal immigrants thought that a hotel was vacant and already been taken Over.

-I got a quick time out for this uh segment.
+I got to get a quick timeout for this segment.

-I'm gonna get to this CNN reaction to uh this program yesterday coming up next.
+And I'm going to get to this CNN reaction to this program yesterday coming up next.

 Meeting and surpassing all audience expectations every day.

-You know, I keep getting emails, and I I know they're genuine.
+You know, I keep getting emails, and I know they're genuine.

 I know that I know that you sending them are not tweaking me.